endreth/CMH/README.md

-# CMH - a Github Commit Map hacker
+# CMH - A Github Commit Map Hacker

 **The CMH tool can populate the Github commit map with a non-random or random number of commits to improve its appearance.
 However, the tool is currently in a raw and unoptimized state.**